 October 15, 2022

-- Arrest of two citizens by security forces
+- Arrest of a citizen by security forces in Mergewer

-- Abduction of a citizen by government forces
+- A citizen of Bukan was arrested by government forces